jedwood/nodejs-monitoring-testing/README.md

 ![NodeFly Logo](http://nodefly.com/public/css/images/landing/hexamajig.png)

+[Signing up](http://www.nodefly.com) for an account is really simple.
+After that, we just install via npm:

+`npm install nodefly@stable`

-Signing up for an account is really simple.
-After that, we just install via npm and then add a block like this before any other `require` statements:
+and then add a block like this to our app code before any other `require` statements:

         require('nodefly').profile(
           'abc123',